 Haemorrhoids are a common problem and affect many people at some time in their life.
 Although uncomfortable and embarrassing, it is not normally a serious condition.
+Symptoms with piles can vary and include bleeding, discomfort and difficulty wiping

 Before surgery